-- 163. On 16 August 2005, President Al-Bashir issued a decree declaring the Boundaries of Southern Kordofan State to be the previous boundaries of Southern Kordofan Province as defined in the 1974 Act of the division of provinces.
+- 182. On 16 August 2005, President Al-Bashir issued a decree declaring the Boundaries of Southern Kordofan State to be the previous boundaries of Southern Kordofan Province as defined in the 1974 Act of the division of provinces.
 Some parts of Western Kordofan were thus merged into Southern Kordofan.
-Some parts of the boundaries of Southern Kordofan remain unclear pending the resolution of the boundaries of Abyei and the final demarcation of the 1956 North-South Border. - 164.
+Some parts of the boundaries of Southern Kordofan remain unclear pending the resolution of the boundaries of Abyei and the final demarcation of the 1956 North-South Border. - 183.
 Redeployment of SAF and SPLA neared completion at the end of July 2008.
 A formal handover in the area of security from SPLA to the new JIU took place in Manyang on 28 July.
 By the end of the month, the JIU had deployed to Abyei town and started its patrols.
 JIU stations are to be established in Manyang, Balom/Diffra, Todach and Agok.
-UXOs left behind by SAF and SPLA are currently being disposed of. - 165.
+UXOs left behind by SAF and SPLA are currently being disposed of. - 184.
 The Legislative Council of Southern Kordofan was formed on 12 December 2005 and convened on 22 December 2005 with 54 members (30 NCP and 24 SPLM), seven of whom were women.
-Ibrahim Balandia (NCP) was appointed Chairman. - 166.
+Ibrahim Balandia (NCP) was appointed Chairman. - 185.
 The formation of the Southern Kordofan government was plagued by delays in 2006, mainly due to failure to adopt the state constitution.
 The resulting partial paralysis of the executive prevented the appointment of ministers and the proper functioning of the legislature.
-A caretaker government was eventually set up on 7 March 2006.
+A caretaker government was eventually set up on 7 March 2006. - 186.
+The work of the legislature remained blocked over a disagreement on whether its chairmanship should be rotated between the parties on a regular basis.
+On 11 November, the Presidency took the decision to leave the chairmanship of the Legislative Council with the NCP, the deputy position with the SPLM, and create a new position of 'Leader' of the Council, to be filled by the SPLM.
+On 21 November 2006, the Legislative Council accepted the final draft of the state constitution.
+On 19 December 2006, the constitution was formally adopted in Kadugli in the presence of Vice President Taha.
+The Council met in full session for the first time on 13 March 2007 and is now a functioning body. - 187.
+The second session of the Southern Kordofan Legislative Council since the ratification of the state constitution took place in Al Fula, the state's second town, in April 2007.
+This fulfilled the CPA requirement of alternating legislative sessions between Kadugli and Al Fula.
+The Legislative Council created ten permanent committees, the members of which were announced at the session.
+(4/07)

-3.2 - Southern Kordofan
+3.2 - 21BSouthern Kordofan